Clastic/Clastic/docs/overview.rst

 management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.

+If you get an error, remove the word 'php' in front of the line.
+This depends on your php installation.

 .. code-block:: bash

     php composer create-project clastic/standard-edition path/to/install -s dev